Susan Barrett Merrill Artist Statement

 The warp-pulling and shaping that bring the face into being don’t solve the mystery.
 The face itself contains character and an energy, and the mystery remains.
 Who is this being?
 I know it came through my hands, from my preferred kind of wool, spun raw from the fleece, and I know I grew or collected the plants that gave their essential colors to the yarns, and I know the face will only be happy in a certain kind of headdress or felted surround.

 I know that many people who view the finished work feel a sudden deep connection with a being that feels alive in front of them.
 Viewers have told me, sometimes with tears, that they feel a spirit enlivening the face, and that they feel this being speaks to an inner place in them.
-This kind of response is a privilege for me as an artist: something I didn’t deliberately put into my work connects deeply with something in the viewer.
+This kind of response is a privilege for me as an artist.

-There are historical design techniques with long traditions in the weaving (weft wedging, soumak knotting, kilim-like patterns) and in the felting, such as couched shapes and layered applique.
-I pursue an ancient art, and I believe these techniques and patterns make up part of the palette of fiber artists of the world.
+I use historical techniques with long traditions in my weaving (weft wedging, soumak knotting, kilim-like patterns) and in the felting, such as couched shapes and layered appliqué.
+I pursue, with passion and persistence, an ancient art, and I believe these techniques and patterns make up part of the palette of fiber artists of the world.